-- Unanticipated Winterkill events - No accounting for clams taken in Ceremonial and Subsistence Harvests - Illegal Harvest - No accounting for sublegal clam mortalities due to harvest activities - Suffocation in spoil - Freezing when exposed to nighttime winter temperatures - Undersize clams rejected at the buyer - Changing environmental conditions in Central Lummi Bay
+- Unanticipated Winterkill events - No accounting for clams taken in Ceremonial and Subsistence Harvests - Illegal Harvest - No accounting for sublegal clam mortalities due to harvest activities - Suffocation in spoil - Freezing when exposed to nighttime winter temperatures - o Undersize clams rejected at the buyer - Changing environmental conditions in Central Lummi Bay

 Currently, none of these potential issues are factored into the process of how harvest targets are derived, or how they are allocated to Lummi tribal members.
 Nor is any information on the quantity of sublegal clam mortality due to harvest, or legal clam C&S harvest, or illegal clam harvest available to LNR that would permit such allowances to be made in the future.
 In all these cases, however, accounting for these issues would lead to a reduction in the TAC for commercial harvest.
 Until such time as a policy direction is given to set aside some of the harvest to account for these problems, and meaningful data becomes available to document the extent and quantity of C&S harvest etc, it is likely that the current management strategy will continue to struggle to maintain clam densities at the original levels seen in 2002.
+Other strategies to help might include meaningful substrate enhancement activities (gravelling in Lummi Bay) and clam seed planting in ares with weak recruitment but that already have suitable substrates (e.g., Portage Bay beaches).